Best Islands in Thailand | 15 Must-See Thai Isles

 This archipelago of 51 islands — most of them uninhabited — is in the far south of Thailand, close to Langkawi in Malaysia.
 It's home to white-sand beaches off which stingrays, whale sharks, and dolphins swim, while dusky langurs, crab-eating macaques, tree pythons, and hornbills lurk in and around virgin rainforest.
 Unlike the rest of the national park, popular Koh Lipe has been allowed to develop and does not shut down for the monsoon.
 It has luxury resorts and spas, nightlife, and a low-rise village centre crammed with restaurants and shops.
 Still, the beaches are "gorgeous", the dive sites are "sensational", and there’s a "contagiously friendly vibe", says Lonely Planet.
 Nearby Koh Adang is a quiet day-trip option for its beaches, waterfalls, and viewpoints.
 Koh Tarutao, a speedboat ride from both the mainland and Koh Lipe, receives few visitors.
 It has bungalows and hiking routes, and is a good place to get away from it all.

 Feeling inspired?
 Search our collection of holidays to Thailand or read our ultimate Thailand travel guide.
-You can also plan your own island-hopping adventure, and peruse our guides to popular Thai destinations including the Golden Triangle and Pattaya.

 Nick Elvin contributed to this post.